gerstrong/Commander-Genius/readme.txt

 original three games, and a majority of the mods made for it.
-All of the original data files are required to do so, however, we convienently include Episode 1 for you enjoyment.
+All of the original data files are required to do so, however, we convienently include Episode 1 and 4 for your enjoyment.

 Commander Genius runs on Linux/X11, Windows,
 MacOS X, Wiz, GP2X and the iPhone, with plans